LouisBarranqueiro/ZPareo/README.md

 ### What is this repository for? ###

-* A simple school management software written in Java EE, JavaScript, HTML and CSS for a small project in university
+* A simple school management software written in Java EE, JavaScript, HTML and CSS for a small project during studies
 * Author : Louis Barranqueiro
 * Version 1